fbraza/BrazLog/_posts/2021-07-22-Azure-data-storages.md

 | `--location`       | Select a location near you (see below).
 If not specified the storage account will be created in the same location as your resource group. |
 | `--sku`            | This decides the storage account performance and replication model.
 Options include `Premium_LRS`, `Standard_GRS`, `Standard_LRS`, `Standard_RAGRS`, and `Standard_ZRS`. |

-To access the services from a storage account you make call through a REST API or use the different SDKs available in several programming languages.
+To access the services from a storage account you make call through a REST API or use the different SDK available in several programming languages.
 Once you have your corresponding library / SDK available, you are ready to connect to your storage account.
 For that you need two things:

 - **An Access key**: you have two keys by storage account to rotate them for security
 - **A REST API endpoint**: see the table above for the different type of endpoints.